blgest/it-career-final-exam/Theory/README.txt

-Upload theory on simple and logical language.
+Upload theory on simple and logical bulgarian in .doc/.docx file format.
-Code upload in folder in format Subject-YourName.
-In that folder paste your project.
+Upload code in folder.